GALAS LGBTQ+ Armenian Society: Second Nagorno-Karabakh War

+Solidarity with other organizations and causes

 In March 2022, YWCA Glendale and Pasadena, glendaleOUT and Glendale Unified School District social sciences teacher Patrick Davarhanian hosted a digital panel entitled "Improving Allyship For Armenian LGBTQIA+ Communities".
 Panelists included Yerevan State University professor Vahan Bournazian; Pink Armenia director Mamikon Hovsepyan; Right Side NGO founder Lilit Martirosyan; Charachchi member Perch Melikyan; and Erik Adamian of GALAS, ONE Archives Foundation and Charachchi.
 Panelists relayed observations on human rights violations of LGBTQIA+ community members in Armenia, as depicted in the 2016 documentary "Listen to Me: Untold Stories Beyond Hatred".
 Panelists also highlighted responses from youth and advocates and presented a call to action to improve allyship for LGBTQIA+ youth and adults in both Armenia and the United States.

 In a June 2022 Pride Month article in the Armenian Weekly, GALAS President Erik Adamian stated that "The humans of GALAS affirm and accept each other, amidst hatred and division.
 We recognize that our journeys are also bigger than one person.
 When one of us is able to show up in the world authentic in our multiple identities, that makes it possible for others like us to do the same.
 The organization continues to provide invaluable tools for queer Armenians to invest in their own paths toward dignity and self-actualization."

+Following the October 2022 suicide of Arsen and Tigran, a young gay couple in Yerevan, GALAS hosted a virtual support group, stating that "Despite our brave strides towards progress for LGBTQ+ Armenians, we are consistently subjected to blatant homophobia and transphobia from the larger Armenian community, resulting in unfathomable losses like those of Arsen and Tigran."

 In January 2023, GALAS co-sponsored the Glendale Peace Walk, a Martin Luther King Jr. Day event.
 The event gathered a coalition of local organizations dedicated to equality, including Black in Glendale, glendaleOUT, the Glendale Environmental Coalition, the Glendale Teachers Association, and the Glendale Tenants Union.

-In March 2023, GALAS hosted Right Side NGO founder Lilit Martirosyan in Glendale for a public discussion on the situation of LGBTQ+ people in Armenia, discrimination and human rights violations, and how supporters living in the United States can support LGBTQ+ people living in Armenia.
+In March 2023, GALAS hosted Right Side NGO founder Lilit Martirosyan at Glendale Central Library for a public discussion on the situation of LGBTQ+ people in Armenia, discrimination and human rights violations, and how supporters living in the United States can support LGBTQ+ people living in Armenia.
+California State Senator Anthony Portantino presented Martirosyan with a Certificate of Recognition.
+Other notable attendees included Burbank City Councilmember Nikki Perez, Glendale City Councilmember Dan Brotman, West Hollywood City Councilmember John Heilman, Glendale Board of Education member Shant Sahakian, Los Angeles Board of Education member Rocio Rivas, and Silver Lake Neighborhood Councilmember Maebe A. Girl.

+In April 2023, GALAS participated in Glendale Library, Arts & Culture's Armenian History Month celebration, part of the library's Be the Change Series, a program "to build collective understanding of systemic racism, elevate the voices and stories of Black, Indigenous and People of Color (BIPOC)".